SMC-AI-Team/DAF-MoE/README.md

 # DAF-MoE: Distribution-Aware Feature-level Mixture of Experts

 > **Official PyTorch Implementation**
-> *This repository contains the code for the paper "DAF-MoE: Robust Tabular Deep Learning via Distribution-Aware Routing".*
+> *This repository contains the code for the paper "DAF-MoE: Distribution-Aware Feature-level Mixture of Experts for Tabular Data".*

 ## 📌 Introduction